 If over 3000 m, ascend only 330 m a day.

 Before dinner, Diamox (125 g)

 These are the rules for preventing altitude sickness:

-- If you have mild symptoms do not proceed higher.
+If you have mild symptoms, do not proceed further.

-Do not leave your team member behind if attempting a climb.
+Do not leave your teammate behind if attempting a climb.